RetroAchievements/docs/docs/guidelines/content/badge-and-icon-guidelines.md

 ### Exceptions

 - If two different ports use the same key art, that art may be used for either port.
 - Hacks - Most hacks use the same sprites from its source game.
 Other art that represents the game in a meaningful way may be used as long as it is not on the excluded list above (such as external fan art or AI-generated art).
-Art by the developer of the hack may also be used, provided it is not AI-generated.
+Art by the developer of the hack may also be used.
 - Movie-Licensed/Movie Tie-In Games may use artwork that was used to promote the movie.

 ![mario time](https://user-images.githubusercontent.com/32706333/52103977-93bd5080-25a5-11e9-9226-4f1af1bbfa81.png)